hxfdanger/S2WDSV2/README.md

 ## About This repository 💼

-This git repository contains a demonstration of active forest fire detection with a deep learning models.
+This git repository contains a demonstration of active forest fire detection using deep learning.
 The demo consists of showing how to load the model and make the inference on some sample images.